roseengineering/rfcascade/README.md

 also output the following alternative formats:

 ```
--n  : outputs the results of write_touchstone() from scikit-rf
+-n  : outputs the result of write_touchstone() from scikit-rf
--a  : outputs the results as a ABCD matrix
+-a  : outputs the result as ABCD matrices
--z  : outputs the impedance of S11 and S22 normalized to 50 ohms
+-z  : outputs the result as the impedances of S11 and S22 normalized to 50 ohms
 ```

 Installation